buzdugan/mlops_zoomcamp/README.md

 The data used for this project was downloaded from Kaggle [Insurance Claims Dataset](https://www.kaggle.com/datasets/litvinenko630/insurance-claims?resource=download) and stored in the data folder.
 It has 58,592 rows with information about customers and their claim status.
 The model built for this project asses the risk associated with insuring a particular policyholder based on their characteristics and historical claim behavior, predicting the likelihood of a customer claiming.
 A data dictionary can be found [here](https://www.kaggle.com/datasets/litvinenko630/insurance-claims/data).

-## Model Experimentation and Tracking
-I started experimenting with a local version of MLFlow and Prefect with code from python script model_training/training_local.py, which has the following steps:
-- connect to MLFlow tracking server
-- read dataframe from csv file
-- create train test datasets
-- hyperparameter tuning
-- train the model with the best hyperparameters
-- register the model to MLFlow model registry
-- stage the model to Production if no model exists already or if the AUC PR score is better then the current Production model

-Amazon EC2, Amazon RDS and Amazon S3 were setup to host the MLFlow tracking server, to store MLFlow metadata and artifacts respectively.
-In the final version of the code, the data used for training is also stored in the same S3 bucket.

-## Model Orchestration
-The current model orchestration can be done in a local Prefect server or on Prefect Cloud.

 # Steps to Replicate the Project - Version 1.
 Run locally